shaktilucifer/Erudite/README.md

 ### Book Challenges:

 - [ ] Add a collection with a list of books
-- [ ] Finish reading the book should check it off the list
-- [ ] Example: 50 best sci fi books of all time
+- [ ] Finish reading the book should check it off the list.
+Example: 50 best sci fi books of all time
 - [x] how many books to read this year?
 Added template with ReadingChallenge.tsx
 - [ ] popsugar challenge or the likes?
 - [ ] Custom challenge adding the books that you would like. including custom books. custom books won't be taken into acccount for communit challenges maybe?
 - [ ] Add read only display of books read so far and percentage with progress bar
+- [ ] Header with Reading challenges, books to read and other navigation links
+- [ ] To be read randomizer . list of tbr and it randomizes and gives you a pick
 Worklog:

 - 01/06 - Added Input form for getting user input